THE CORTEX COLLECTIVE PHILOSOPHY

 This can make the process of self-discovery particularly challenging.
 There are people in their thirties, forties, fifties and beyond who are only just beginning to ask questions about who they actually are beneath the layers of adaptation.

-I had wanted to become a veterinarian for as long as I could remember.
+Most, if not all, late-diagnosed neurodivergent adults carry some degree of regret.
+Like many people, I found myself looking back at periods of my life and wondering how different things may have been with earlier understanding and support.I had wanted to become a veterinarian for as long as I could remember.
 Yet by the time I reached university, I was already struggling in ways I did not understand.

 Throughout Years 11 and 12, I regularly missed the first half of the school day because I was lying awake until three or four o'clock in the morning, unable to sleep.
 Despite this, I somehow managed to achieve the scores required to gain entry to The University of Melbourne, largely through an ability to absorb enormous amounts of information at the last minute and cram for exams.

+From the outside, that looked like success.
 What nobody could see was how difficult it had been to get there.

-When I arrived at university, I found myself spending chemistry practicals planning pub crawls with my lab partner rather than paying attention to the experiment in front of me.
+When I arrived at university, I found myself spending chemistry practicums planning pub crawls with my lab partner rather than paying attention to the experiment in front of me.
 I spent huge amounts of energy worrying about how I presented myself, acutely aware that I was one of the few students who had not come from a private school background.
+I would fall asleep on the grass between classes, regularly miss tutorials and often tune out completely during lectures, absorbing very little of what was being taught.
+At one point, I was asked to leave a mathematics lecture held in a 200-seat auditorium after laughing loudly partway through.
+I can still remember the long walk down the steps towards the exit and the looks of disapproval from the serious science students around me.
+At the time, however, all I could see was someone who was letting people down.

 Looking back now, I can see a very different story.
 I can see that I was constantly seeking stimulation and dopamine in an attempt to regulate.
 I can see that I was masking harder and harder, trying to appear as though I was coping whilst becoming increasingly overwhelmed behind the scenes.

-I do not see laziness, lack of effort or wasted potential.
+I do not see wasted potential.

 I see unsupported ADHD.